-Randy Jackson, Tom Brooking, Tony VanDeValk, Lars Rudstam, Kristen Holeck, Christopher Hotaling, John Forney (Funded by NYS DEC with contributions from the Brown Endowment)
+Randy Jackson, Tom Brooking, Tony VanDeValk, Lars Rudstam, Kristen Holeck, Chris Hotaling, John Forney (Funded by NYS DEC with contributions from the Brown Endowment)